makeyourownmaker/ComLabWeatherShiny/README.md

 The data included in the app start on 2008-08-01 when the weather station was moved to it's current [location](https://www.cl.cam.ac.uk/research/dtg/weather/map.html).
 Unrealistically high wind speed (> 60), low humidity (< 10) and low temperature (< -20) values were removed.
-[Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance) was used to remove the remaining influential observations but some problems may remain in the data.
-Such as long series of repeated values.
+[Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance) was used to remove the remaining influential observations but some problems may remain in the data, such as long series of repeated values.
+The remaining measurements have no missing values.
 The Digital Technology Group list [inaccuracies](https://www.cl.cam.ac.uk/research/dtg/weather/inaccuracies.html) in the weather data.

 I have no affiliation with Cambridge University, the Computer Laboratory or the Digital Technology Group.